yashdoshi313/Home-Depot-Case-Study/README.md

 ## Future Enhancements

-If this were expanded into a full analytics portfolio project, the next version could include:
+If this project were expanded further, the next version could include:

 - A Power BI dashboard for interactive SKU filtering
 - A Python or SQL pipeline to automate KPI generation
 - A weighted KPI summary table for portfolio-level reporting
-- Before and after PIP mockups
+- Before and after Product Information Page mockups
 - Search keyword mapping by product type
 - A prioritization score combining visits, conversion gap, rating risk, and revenue potential